Are you tired of weak, crappy coffee?

 So sharing the secret to making a perfect cup of coffee or cloning a database with RMAN are handled the same way around here.
 Freely, in the spirit of teamwork and making each others’ lives easier for both us and our clients.

-2 comments on “Are you tired of weak, crappy coffee?”
+2 Responses to “Are you tired of weak, crappy coffee?”

 Leave a Reply